-- While refilling the fuel or LP tank, the engine must be off, all pilot lights must be extinguished, and appliances turned off.
-Smoking is also prohibited at this time. - An open flame is never to be used to test for LP gas leaks. - All protective covers and caps must be replaced after filling the LP system. - · Once the valve is closed, securely latch the LP door. - LP gas and natural gas are not interchangeable.
-Never connect natural gas to the LP gas system. - The use of equipment such as wood and charcoal grills and stoves inside this recreational vehicle may cause fires or asphyxiation.
+- While refilling the fuel, the engine must be off, all pilot lights must be extinguished, and appliances turned off.
+Smoking is also prohibited at this time. - An open flame is never to be used to test for LP gas leaks. - The use of equipment such as wood and charcoal grills and stoves inside this recreational vehicle may cause fires or asphyxiation.